softwaredoug/inspector-gadget/README.md

 ### Limitations

 My boss calls these "opportunities for improvement".
-You might call them bugs.

 #### Hovers Only